One Foot in the Grave: Main characters

+Supporting characters

 Jean Warboys (Doreen Mantle) – Mrs Warboys is a friend of Margaret's (and a rather annoying one in Victor's eyes) who has attached herself to the Meldrews, accompanying them on many of their exploits.
 Until the fourth series she is married to (unseen) Chris until he leaves her for a private detective she had hired, believing he was having an affair, and they divorce.

 She often bears the brunt of Victor's temper due to muddled misunderstandings and in part due to her aloof nature.
 One such occasion saw Victor asking her to pick up a suit of his from the dry-cleaners, only for her to return with a gorilla suit.
 Another occasion saw her persuading Victor to take on a dog whose owner had just died.
 Victor spent time building a kennel in the garden and when Mrs Warboys arrives with the dog, she forgets to mention that the dog is stuffed, much to Victor and Margaret's consternation.
-On another occasion she wins a competition where the prize is either £500 or to have a life-size waxwork model made of herself, which had to be delivered to the Meldrews' house; she chooses the waxwork.
+On another occasion she wins a competition where the prize is either £500 or to have a life-size waxwork model made of herself; she chooses the waxwork, which had to be delivered to the Meldrews' house.
 As it turns out, she hates it as much as Victor and Margaret do, and the waxwork ends up in the dustbin.

 Despite being friends, she has driven Margaret to distraction on several occasions, most notably in "Only a Story", when she stayed with the Meldrews after her flat had been flooded and enraged Margaret with her complaining and laziness.
 Jean is also shown as a somewhat absent-minded character, as she has a pet cockatiel despite her lifelong allergy to feathers.
 She would often bore the Meldrews by showing them her complete collection of holiday pictures at the most unwelcome times.
 A running joke is her beating Victor at board games, including Trivial Pursuit and chess, while having a conversation with someone else.
 Doreen Mantle described her character as "wanting to do the right thing but always finding out that it was the wrong thing".
 Victor's annoyance with her is often demonstrated by shouting her name, sometimes repeatedly, in an impatient tone.